Woman shot while confronting man about previous altercation with her son

 Tulsa police arrested a man Sunday night following allegations he shot a woman in the chest with a shotgun.

-The woman and a man had gone Sunday night to Ivy Place apartments, 109 N. Garnett Road, to confront Toby Bearshead, 34.
-Witnesses told police that an altercation had occurred earlier in the week between Bearshead and the woman's son, according to a Tulsa Police Department news release.
+The woman and a man went Sunday night to Ivy Place apartments, 109 N. Garnett Road, to confront Toby Bearshead, 34.
+Witnesses told police that an altercation had occurred earlier in the week between Bearshead and the woman’s son, according to a Tulsa Police Department news release.

 Bearshead allegedly shot the woman with a shotgun during the confrontation.
 The woman and the man attempted to flee the area after the shooting.
 Police state in the release that the man drove into a ditch at the complex while attempting to get away.